 - Restrictions on holiday decorations and storage of children’s toys

-- Pool and Spa Rules including number of guest permitted
+- Pool and Spa Rules including the number of guests permitted

 Financing a Condominium

 Very few condominiums are approved for FHA financing.
 That is very unfortunate because condos tend to be more affordable for many buyers who only qualify for FHA financing with 3.5% down payment.
 Lenders have their own lending guidelines they must follow and they must also comply with all other lending guidelines.
 The most common financing used to purchase a condo in San Jose and Silicon Valley is conventional financing.
 We do see a fair amount of all-cash offers as well.

 Because so few condo complexes are FHA approved, buyers with FHA financing will save themselves a lot of time and frustration if they determine if the complex is approved before looking at condos for sale.
 The odds are certainly stacked against them.
 As your real estate broker, we know how to find out which condos in San Jose qualify for FHA financing.
 We have the best loan officers to talk with to explore other financing options.